AliBaheri/alibaheri.github.io/_posts/2026-06-15-why-the-geometry-of-reasoning-might-matter.md

 <p class="lede" markdown="1">
 A model is working through a problem.
-At step four it carries a quantity across incorrectly &mdash; nothing dramatic, no confusion, just a small wrong turn.
+At step four it carries a quantity across incorrectly.
+Nothing dramatic, no confusion, just a small wrong turn.
 Steps five through nine build on it, fluently and confidently.
 The final answer is wrong.
 </p>

 Now read the transcript.
 Step four looks like every other step: same measured tone, same